Dental assisting is a popular entry-level healthcare job choice for people who want to become dentists and orthodontists.

 Job Description

 Dental assistants work in dentist’s offices, performing many of the same duties that medical assistants perform in hospitals and health clinics.
-A typical workday for a dental assistant might include:

 - Preparing examination rooms before each appointment